 Besides enabling, coaching, and motivating your salespeople, tracking sales performance is a major component of having a successful sales team.

 Poorly balanced sales territories are likely to result in unfair compensation among your sales team.
-A rep with a “good” territory with many high-opportunity accounts may benefit from higher pay without putting in extra effort while other reps without the same opportunities have to work much harder to hit their quota.
-This happens because common metrics used for determining compensation tend to be determined more by geographical location – a factor that cannot be controlled by reps – than by a reps’ actual performance.
+A rep with a “good” territory will have more high-opportunity accounts, while other reps must work harder for the same opportunities to hit their quotas.
+This happens because common metrics used for determining compensation tend to be determined more by geographical location - a factor that cannot be controlled by reps - than by a reps’ actual performance.

-Balanced territories will make performance metrics more likely to reflect “true” performance differences as they avert unfair conditions.
-Hence, they are a solid foundation for building fair compensation plans that promote sales and motivation among your reps.
+Balanced territories will equalize the performance metrics, and reflect “true” performance differences as they avert unfair conditions.
+A balanced sales territory produces a solid foundation for building fair compensation plans that promote sales and motivation among your reps.

 Supervising your reps and ensuring that they stay productive is hard to manage on top of your own tasks.
 Fortunately, mapping applications for sales territory management provide reporting tools to collect data from your outside sales team so you can keep up with their performance.